 In cases where the person has not already been confined, the process commonly begins when a doctor determines that a person is in such a mental condition due to mental illness that he poses a likelihood of danger to himself or others.
 To be sufficient to justify confinement, the medical examination must be performed or supervised by a doctor or nurse practitioner who has been approved to perform such examinations.
 It also must occur within 3 days of the request to confine someone.

 Once the initial medical determination is properly certified, a person may be confined for up to 10 days, not including weekends.
 This is known as an involuntary emergency admission, or IEA.
 The IEA authorizes a police officer to transport the person to the New Hampshire Hospital or other “designated receiving facility.”
-Currently, designated receiving facilities are the Elliott Hospital in Manchester and the Cypress Center in Manchester.
+Currently, designated receiving facilities are the Elliott Hospital in Manchester, Franklin Hospital in Franklin, Portsmouth Regional Hospital, and the Cypress Center in Manchester.

 Although the doctor’s certification is enough to trigger confinement, a district court judge must review the IEA within 3 days, excluding Sundays and holidays.
 The person who requested the IEA (“the petitioner”) must present enough information to the judge to show that “probable cause” supports the IEA.
 The probable cause standard is fairly lenient; it is the same standard used to determine if there is enough reason to arrest someone for a crime, for example.
 The person being confined will have an attorney appointed for representation at the IEA hearing.